An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Luminosity, Color, and Star Count Evaluations

 \citet{Hosek2022} observed $2'\times2'$ fields in the direction of the Arches ($l=0.123^\circ$, $b=0.018^\circ$) and Quintuplet ($l=0.164^\circ$, $b=-0.060^\circ$) clusters with HST's WFC3-IR.
 From their catalogs, we filtered out cluster members (probability of cluster membership $>$ 0.5), as \synthpop does not currently model individual star clusters throughout the Galaxy.
-Figure \ref{fig:nsd_lf} shows a comparison of the observed and simulated luminosity functions.
+Figure \ref{fig:nsd_lf} shows the comparison of observed and simulated luminosity functions.

 Again, we see very significant deviations between the SP-H25 populations and the observed LFs.
 In the Quintuplet field, the overprediction factor is typically $\sim0-50$\%, while the Arches field is often overpredicted by $\sim 100$\%.
-These deviations call for a significant re-examination of the model at $|b|<0.5^\circ$, as discussed further in Section \ref{sec:disc}.
+It is difficult to estimate how much incompleteness and Arches/Quintuplet contamination may contribute to these differences.
+Still, the deviations call for a significant re-examination of the model at $|b|<0.5^\circ$, as discussed further in \S\ref{sec:disc}.

 Ultimately, without artificial star tests to account for incompleteness in many of these observational data sets, it is difficult to draw conclusions about model accuracy.
-In order to extract the full scientific potential of the upcoming Roman surveys of the Galactic bulge and plane, such analyses will be necessary.
+In order to extract the full scientific potential of the upcoming Roman surveys of the Galactic bulge and plane (including their nuclear fields), such analyses will be necessary.